DGretta/Music/semi-modular/korg_ms20_guide.md

 - **Comprehensive routing:** Audio and CV patch points for every major function
 - **Educational clarity:** Each patch point clearly labeled with function and signal type
 - **External integration:** CV inputs and outputs for connecting with other synthesizers and sequencers
+- **Mini-specific:** Uses 3.5mm (1/8") patch jacks - same as Eurorack modular standard (vintage used 1/4" jacks)
+  - **Why This Matters:** Mini's 3.5mm jacks are directly compatible with Eurorack modules without adapters
+  - **Vintage Compatibility:** Need 3.5mm to 1/4" adapters to connect with vintage gear using larger jacks

 ### **Signal Flow Understanding:**
 - **Internal Path:** VCO → VCF → VCA → Output (classic subtractive synthesis)